IacopoC/countdown-widget/README.md

 <h2>Countdown Widget</h2>

-A Usefull plugin if you want to add a countdown widget in your sidebar in WordPress
+A useful plugin if you want to add a countdown widget in your sidebar in WordPress